1. RULES ACKNOWLEDGEMENT

 7. WEATHER AND CANCELLATION POLICY

 ▾ Weather related decisions are at the sole discretion of each Captain.
-Participants enter at their own risk and discretion and accept full responsibility for the following: their boat, equipment, crew, anglers and guests.
+Participants enter at their own risk and discretion and accept full responsibility for the following: their boat, equipment, crew, anglers, and guests.
 The Tournament Committee does not declare a “weather” day in the event of severe weather conditions.

 9. EQUIPMENT AND ANGLING RULES

 ▾ IGFA Saltwater Equipment and Angling rules apply, unless stated otherwise in these rules or at the Captain’s Meeting.
-Copies of IGFA rules are available during Registration.
-This is a trolling tournament; the boats must remain in motion while fishing.
+Copies of the IGFA rules are available during registration and also available here: https://igfa.org/international-angling-rules.

 ▾ THE FOLLOWING FISHING METHODS ARE NOT ALLOWED: LIVE BAIT, CHUNKING, KITE FISHING, CHUMMING OR THE USE OF GREENSTICKS.

 ▾ Spreader bars are permitted.
 Planers are permitted, even with wire line.
 Boats are permitted to troll ONLY eight rods, however, additional hookless teasers are permitted.

 10. WEIGHING FISH

-▾ All fish must be weighed at one of the Official Virginia Beach Tuna Tournament Weigh Stations: Marina Shores in Lynnhaven Inlet or The Virginia Beach Fishing Center in Rudee Inlet.
-The scales open at 4:00pm and close at 7:30pm on all three days of fishing.
-A boat’s fish may be weighed after 7:30 on Thursday or Friday ONLY (not Saturday) under these circumstances: if the boat was fighting a fish after lines out, in case of mechanical problems, or due to an unavoidable delay as determined by the Tournament Committee.
-The Tournament Committee must be notified of the situation prior to 7:30.
-On Saturday the scale will close at 7:30.
-Fish are weighed to the tenth of a pound.
+▾ All fish must be weighed at one of the Official Virginia Beach Tuna Tournament Weigh Stations: Long Bay Pointe Marina in Lynnhaven Inlet or The Virginia Beach Fishing Center in Rudee Inlet.
+The scales open at 4:00 PM and close at 7:30 PM on all three days of fishing.
+A boat’s fish may be weighed after 7:30 PM on Thursday or Friday ONLY (not Saturday) under these circumstances: if the boat was fighting a fish after lines out, in case of mechanical problems, or due to an unavoidable delay as determined by the Tournament Committee.
+The Tournament Committee must be notified of the situation prior to 7:30 PM.
+On Saturday the scale will close at 7:30 PM.

-▾ Eligible TUNA species are: yellowfin, bluefin, big eye, true long fin albacore and blackfin.
-Dolphin and wahoo are eligible to score in a separate category not affecting the aggregate tuna weight.
+▾ Eligible TUNA species are: Yellowfin, Bluefin, Big Eye, True Long Fin Albacore and Blackfin.
+Dolphin and Wahoo are eligible to score in a separate category not affecting the aggregate tuna weight.

 ▾ This is an aggregate weight format tournament.
 Scoring is based on the total weight of up to three tunas (any combination of the eligible species).

-- Boats are lined up to weigh in the order in which they arrive.
+▾ Culling fish is prohibited.
+Teams may practice catch and release in hopes of catching a larger fish, but disposing of a dead fish to replace it with a larger fish is strictly prohibited. ▾ Boats are lined up to weigh in the order in which they arrive.
 If a boat arrives in line before the close of the scales, they are allowed to weigh their fish.
 A boat will be defined as “in line” by passing under either the Rudee Inlet or Lesner Bridge, depending on to which weigh station they are headed.

-▾ If your boat is docked at the Virginia Beach Fishing Center adjacent to the scales and you wish to offload your fish from your slip, a Tournament Official must be present and the Weighmaster must be informed on VHF channel 74 once clearing Rudee Inlet Bridge.
+▾ If your boat is docked at the Virginia Beach Fishing Center adjacent to the scales and you wish to offload your fish from your slip, a tournament official must be present and the Weighmaster must be informed on VHF channel 74 once clearing Rudee Inlet Bridge.

 ▾ The decision to reweigh a fish must be made while the fish is still hanging.

-▾ At least one team member must remain with the fish for the entire weigh-in process, and turn in weigh-in forms to the Weighmaster before leaving the scales.
-The Weighmaster and VBTT Officials reserve the right to refuse to weigh any fish that does not meet tournament requirements.
-DECISIONS MADE BY THE TOURNAMENT COMMITTEE ARE FINAL.
+▾ At least one team member must remain with the fish for the entire weigh-in process, and turn in weigh-in forms to the weighmaster before leaving the scales.
+The weighmaster and VBTT Officials reserve the right to refuse to weigh any fish that does not meet tournament requirements.

-11. TOURNAMENT CASH AWARDS
+11. TOURNAMENT ENTRY FEES & CASH AWARDS

-- Aggregate Tuna: 1st Place-55%; 2nd Place-25%; 3rd Place-10% (If only two places-1st Place-60%; 2nd Place-30%; and if only one place-1st Place-90%)
+- Aggregate Tuna: 1st Place-55%; 2nd Place-25%; 3rd Place-10% (If only 2 places-1st Place-60%; 2nd Place-30%; If only one place-1st Place-90%)